dlguswo333/dlguswo333.github.io/markdown/2026/01-25-en-match-zod-and-typescript-type.md

 const bookData = getSomeData<BookData>(bookDataZod);
 ```

+Here, `getSomeData` returns a value of the Typescript type that is verified with the zod type.
-As the author of the function `getSomeData`, you want to match both types to each other.
+As you implement a function `getSomeData`, you want both types to be in sync.
 ```ts
 const getSomeData = <ReturnType>(returnTypeZod: unknown): ReturnType => {
   // ...